inscist/api-guidelines/Guidelines.md

 Services that support both subscription types **SHOULD** provide differentiated developer experiences for the two types:

 1. Firehose – Services **MUST NOT** require developers to create code except to directly verify and respond to notifications.
 Services **MUST** provide administrative UI for subscription management.
-Services **SHOULD NOT** assume that end users are aware of the subscription, only the subscribing application's functionality.
+Services **SHOULD NOT** assume that end-users are aware of the subscription, only the subscribing application's functionality.
 2. Per-user – Services **MUST** provide an API for developers to create and manage subscriptions as part of their app as well as verifying and responding to notifications.
-Services **MAY** expect end users to be aware of subscriptions and **MUST** allow end users to revoke subscriptions where they were created directly in response to user actions.
+Services **MAY** expect end-users to be aware of subscriptions and **MUST** allow end-users to revoke subscriptions where they were created directly in response to user actions.

 ### 12.4.
 Call sequences
 The call sequence for a firehose subscription **MUST** follow the diagram below.
-It shows manual registration of application and subscription, and then the end user making use of one of the service's APIs.
+It shows manual registration of application and subscription, and then the end-user making use of one of the service's APIs.
 At this part of the flow, two things **MUST** be stored:

-1. The service **MUST** store the end user's act of consent to receiving notifications from this specific application (typically a background usage OAUTH scope.)
+1. The service **MUST** store the end-user's act of consent to receiving notifications from this specific application (typically a background usage OAUTH scope.)
-2. The subscribing application **MUST** store the end user's tokens in order to call back for details once notified of changes.
+2. The subscribing application **MUST** store the end-user's tokens in order to call back for details once notified of changes.

 The final part of the sequence is the notification flow itself.